lu-kno/DeskOrganizerWeBots/README.md

    - [X] move back to Z+0.3
    - [X] go to destination XY Z+0.3
    - [X] open gripper to drop
- - [ ] Merge pickup and delivery routines to one function moveObject(ItemPosition, DestinationPosition)
+ - [X] Merge pickup and delivery routines to one function pickNplace(ItemPosition, DestinationPosition)

  - [ ] integrate helper function to move robot to XY coordinates from table to world